sjentsch/jamoviDocs/getting-started/um_2_first-steps.rst

    data becomes available, it can be imported into the template, and the template will update accordingly.
-The nice thing about jamovi templates is that they are entirely specified with the familiar user interface, and do not require working with a ‘syntax’ or code.
+The nice thing about jamovi templates is that they are entirely specified with the familiar user interface, and do not require working with a “syntax” or code.

-   To save a data set as a template, select ‘Export’ from the file menu, and select ‘jamovi template’ from the file type box.
+   To save a data set as a template, select ``Export`` from the file menu, and select ``jamovi template (.omt)`` from the file type box.
 When opening a template, you’ll see it contains columns but no rows, and that all the analysis results are blank.
 To use the template, import a new data set (or data sets) using the file import described above.
 The data will update, followed by the filters, computed variables, and finally the analysis results.

    jamovi templates are also a great way to provide analyses to less capable students or colleagues.